+With the house prices continuing to increase, taxes are on the minds of most sellers.
 When it comes to home ownership taxes, it’s important to understand the tax basis of your primary home.

-Basis is generally your cost in acquiring your home plus the cost of any capital improvements you made, less casualty loss amounts and other decreases.
+Tax basis on your home is generally your cost in acquiring your home plus the cost of any capital improvements you made, less casualty loss amounts and other decreases.

 Because most home ownership costs—aside from real estate taxes and mortgage interest—can’t be deducted currently.